 School Food – Is It As Bad As They Say?

-The timing of these programs were brought about through necessity as our nation’s children and adults are becoming as Super-Sized as the fast food eateries that serve them.
+The timing of these programs was brought about through necessity as our nation’s children and adults are becoming as Super-Sized as the fast-food eateries that serve them.

 There has obviously been a reason for them to raise a warning about school cafeteria food, as there are clearly some programs in need of a little improvement.
 However, before you go out and start launching an offensive against your child’s school cooks, please first check to see what they are actually serving.
 What you are seeing on TV is not necessarily what is happening in your child’s cafeteria.

 A vast number of school districts have been picking up their own standard to make positive changes in the food they serve students.
 Many schools across the nation have been embracing the Farm to School program where they utilize local fruits and vegetables into the foods they serve.
 This supports local farms while getting fruits and vegetables at their peak of nutrition and flavor.

 However, often these fresh from the farm products cost significantly more than products from contracted produce suppliers.
 This can have a serious impact on already dwindling budgets.

 School cafeterias must serve foods that students will eat.
 This means the food needs to be somewhat familiar while tasting good.
 If students don’t eat, schools will not be able to keep their foodservice departments open.